Do This! The Ultimate Guide to Fasting Safely and Effectively

 • Have a little bit of kiwi, papaya or pineapple.
 You will get some enzymes to aid digestion and a bump of fructose to stimulate insulin and aid the uptake of protein.

 An important caveat for pre-menopausal women is to avoid fasting the week before your period up to the first day of your period.
 Most sources of stress should be avoided during this time period.
-Feel free to have complex carbohydrates like sweet potatoes and plantains.
+Feel free to have complex carbohydrates like plantains.
 Avoid all dairy.

 Autophagy Benefits of Intermittent Fasting